nasa/autodoc/README.md

 Given a docx, pptx or xlsx file along with a text file of desired content Autodoc can output a document of the same format with the desired content inserted into the template.

-Use
-====
 Autodoc replaces key values in a document with a desired value stated in a textfile.
-Autodoc can be used in both graphical and command-line environments.
+It can be used in both graphical and command-line environments.
 The application takes in the three following inputs:

 Text file with key words and desired values (tab or space delimitted)